JohnKeysCloud/battleship/src/typescript/logic/bs-gameboard-factory/bs-gameboard-factory.md

 * **`private readonly _boardSize: number = 10`:** This private, read-only property defines the standard size of the Battleship board.
 It being private ensures that the board size cannot be accessed or modified directly from outside the class.
 Marking it as `readonly` guarantees that the board size is fixed upon initialization and cannot be changed later, ensuring consistency throughout the board's lifecycle.

-* **`private readonly _fillValue: symbol = Symbol('V')`:** This private, read-only property represents the default fill value used to initialize and reset the board cells.
+* **`private readonly _fillValue: symbol = POSITION_STATES.vacant;`:** This private, read-only property represents the default fill value used to initialize and reset the board cells.
 Being private ensures that the property cannot be accessed or modified directly from outside the class.
 The `readonly` keyword ensures that once `_fillValue` is set during the instantiation of `BattleshipBoard`, it remains constant throughout the lifetime of the instance.
 This design choice helps maintain a consistent fill state across the board and prevents unintended changes to the fill value.

-In the pre-refactored version (before I applied the fixed type of `symbol` in the refactored logic and used a _generic type_ of `<T>`) of the class logic, I used the `as T` type assertion in the declaration `private readonly _fillValue: T = Symbol('V') as T`.
+In the pre-refactored version (before I applied the fixed type of `symbol` in the refactored logic and used a _generic type_ of `<T>`) of the class logic, I used the `as T` type assertion in the declaration `private readonly _fillValue: T = Symbol('VC') as T`.
 In order to satisfy the TypeScript type system when initializing a property with a generic type `T` that extends `symbol`. `BattleshipBoard` used a generic type parameter `T` constrained to `symbol` types, which means `T` can be any type that is a subtype of `symbol`.
 A potential subtype in TypeScript is `unique symbol` (more [here](https://www.typescriptlang.org/docs/handbook/symbols.html#:~:text=unique%20symbol%20is%20a%20subtype,to%20use%20the%20typeof%20operator.)).
 This was when I realized the disadvantage to using a generic type in my class.

-When initializing `_fillValue` with `Symbol('V')`, TypeScript infers the type as `symbol`.
+When initializing `_fillValue` with `Symbol('VC')`, TypeScript infers the type as `symbol`.
 However, this does not guarantee that this `symbol` specifically matches the generic type `T`, which could be any subtype of `symbol`.
 To satisfy the TypeScript compiler and indicate that we are intentionally assigning a `symbol` to a variable of type `T`, we use the `as T` type assertion.
-This tells TypeScript, "Trust me, `Symbol('V')` will work as type `T`."
+This tells TypeScript, "Trust me, `Symbol('VC')` will work as type `T`."

 The issue with this logic is that it allowed the instantiation of the class with incompatible subtypes which would result in runtime errors.
 Hence the switch to the explicit `symbol` type declaration in the `implements` clause of the class.
 This also had a side-effect of simplifying the logic, allowing the safe removal of `as T`.